Psychology (PSY) Courses

 PSY 471 Child Abuse and Neglect (3) A survey of topics related to physical, sexual and psychological child abuse and neglect, including: the prevalence and incidence of different forms of abuse and neglect, scientific theories and findings about the causes and consequences of abuse and neglect, forensic and clinical assessment of abuse and neglect, mandated reporting and other legal issues, and psychological interventions for abused and neglected children and their families.
 Pre: PSY 214 and PSY 320, or instructor's consent.

 PSY 475 Asian American Psychology (3) The course examines the personality and mental health issues of Asian Americans.
 Special emphasis is given to how minority group status, adaptation processes and bicultural development influence various aspects of psychological functioning.
 Specific topics include stereotypes and racism acculturation and enculturation, cultural values and behavioral norms, family roles, ethnic identity, communication styles, gender and interracial relationships, academic and career achievement, stressors and social support systems, psychopathology and culturally competent mental health treatment.
-Pre: PSY 100 and either PSY 360 or consent of instructor.
-(Attributes: GAHP, HPP)
+Pre: PSY 100 and any one of the following: PSY320 or PSY324 or PSY360 or PSY377, or instructor consent.
+(Attributes: DS, GAHP, HPP)

 PSY 489 Research Seminar (3) (other) Research in Psychology.
 Statement of 3 semester hours of planned reading or research required.
 Attendance at bimonthly seminar required.
 Seminars include lectures, discussions and research reports of topics in psychology presented by faculty, students, and visiting scholars.
 Pre: consent of instructor.